AusClimateService/npcp/reports/phase1/phase1_report.md

 - _Time grouping_:
   Similar to ECDFm, it is common to apply the QME method to individual seasons or months separately.
   Monthly time grouping was used for this NPCP intercomparsion.
-- _Number of bins_:
+- _Quantiles_:
-  The software allows the user to specify the number of histogram bins.
+  The software allows the user to specify the number of quantiles (i.e. number of histogram bins) for which to calculate an adjustment factor.
   A total of 500 bins were used for this NPCP intercomparsion.
+- _Adjustment factor smoothing_:
+  A 21-point moving average was applied as smoothing over the range of bias correction values (i.e. for bins 0 to 500) for each month.
 - _Adjustment limits_:
   The software allows the user to specify a maximum adjustment/correction.
   The default setting for precipitation (used in this intercomparison)